ory/ladon/README.md

 [Ladon](https://en.wikipedia.org/wiki/Ladon_%28mythology%29) is the serpent dragon protecting your resources.

+---

+This repository has been archived.
+This has several reasons:

+- The SDK is feature-complete.
+- We encourage you to use [ORY Keto](https://github.com/ory/keto) which exposes the same capabilities as ORY Ladon via a REST API.
+- We are no longer using ORY Ladon internally.

+You can still use this library, just be aware that we are not supporting it any more.
+If you do use this library, we discourage you from using the SQL datastore implementation as [it has issues when many writes occur](https://github.com/ory/keto/issues/30) and may become slow when many policies are stored.

+If you are just getting started, we highly recommend checking out [ORY Keto](https://github.com/ory/keto).
+It works out of the box, implements several access control patterns (RBAC, ACL, ...), has better reporting and performance.

+---

 Ladon is a library written in [Go](https://golang.org) for access control policies, similar to [Role Based Access Control](https://en.wikipedia.org/wiki/Role-based_access_control) or [Access Control Lists](https://en.wikipedia.org/wiki/Access_control_list).
 In contrast to [ACL](https://en.wikipedia.org/wiki/Access_control_list) and [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control)